Vaibhavkandharkar/js-youtube/README.md

  { code }

- 1. First Phase - Memory Creating phase allocate space for variable and whatever we declare
+ 1. First Phase - Memory Creating phase
+    Allocate space for variable and whatever we declare

  2. Second Phase - execition phase
+    Where a variable is assign a value